Outdooractive/gis-tools/README.md

 /// Try to initialize a MultiLineString with some LineStrings. init?(_ lineStrings: [LineString], calculateBoundingBox: Bool = false)

-/// Try to initialize a MultiLineString with some LineSegments. init?(_ lineSegments: [LineSegment], calculateBoundingBox: Bool = false)
+/// Try to initialize a MultiLineString with some LineSegments.
+Each LineSegment will result in one LineString. init?(_ lineSegments: [LineSegment], calculateBoundingBox: Bool = false)
 ```